michelc/QuickHtml/readme.md

 template.

-* If you don't define a variable but use it in `layout.html`, an empty value will be used an no error occurs.
+* If you don't define a variable but use it in `layout.html`, an empty value will be used and no error occurs.
-* If you don't define the `index` variable but use it, the `title` value will be used to replace it.
+* If you don't define the `indextitle` variable but use it, the `title` value will be used to replace it.